Vireo Health International, Inc. (VREOF) CEO Kyle Kingsley on Q3 2020 Results - Earnings Call Transcript

 Eric Des Lauriers

 Thanks for taking my questions guys and congrats on the quarter.
 Really impressive is trying to make a profitability.
-I'd like to first focus on that impressive gross margin improvement over a 1000 basis point expansion quarter -over-quarter.
+I'd like to first focus on that impressive gross margin improvement; we saw over a 1000 basis point expansion quarter-over-quarter.
 Can you comment on the source of that expansion?
 Any specific markets you want to call out that are driving that or maybe some greater efficiencies on retail or cultivation operations?
 Just any more specific color on that expansion would be great?

 John Heller

 Yes.
 So primarily if you look at year-over-year it's just a continuum cost control on our production facilities, increased yield and - it's more efficiency in our production.
-And if you look at Q3 of ’19, we had some one-time costs in New York related to some improvements, and there was some downtime in the production facility last year that resolved in some higher per unit inventory costs that flow through in Q2 of this year.
+And if you look at Q3 of ’19, we had some one-time costs in New York related to some improvements, and there was some downtime in the production facility last year that resolved in some higher per unit inventory costs that flowed through in Q2 of this year.
 So that's responsible for some of the margin improvement both year-over-year and sequentially, but primarily it's just the number one driver is just continued cost control and yield improvement.

 Eric Des Lauriers

 And then, I'd love your thoughts on the Minnesota market post-election, and the potential for regulatory change.
-It has a bit of a crystal ball question, but do you think meaningful reform is likely in 2021 and what is the appetite for change, whether it's permitting flower or adult-use sales in Minnesota just any color to the extent that you do have any insight there?
+It has a bit of a crystal ball question, but do you think meaningful reform is likely in 2021 and what is the appetite for change, whether it's permitting flower or adult-use sales in Minnesota, just any color to the extent that you do have any insight there?

 Kyle Kingsley